Boavizta/BoAmps/tools/json_generator/bash/README.md

 - example1 : ./gen_form.sh -a Ref_CodeCarbon.csv CodeCarbonCSV.conf > report1.txt
 - example2 : ./gen_form.sh -a Ref_CodeCarbon.csv CodeCarbonCSV.conf emissions.csv 2 > report-codecarbon-prefill.txt

+There you can manually fill up the missing information in the form file.
+You can also save the form for later use.

 Then, to obtain the Boamp format (current version), you need to transform the forms into JSON using the `form2json.sh` tool.
 - exemple: ./form2json.sh -a Ref_CodeCarbon.csv report1.txt > json_example.json